heartsh/consprob/README.md

-# RfamProb Program, Program for Estimations of Posterior Probabilities on RNA Structural alignment
+# RNAfamProb Program, Program for Estimations of Posterior Probabilities on RNA Structural alignment
-This project provides the RfamProb program, a program for estimations of posterior probabilities on RNA structural alignment.
+This project provides the RNAfamProb program, a program for estimations of posterior probabilities on RNA structural alignment.

 # Installation
 This project has been written in mainly Rust, a systems programming language.